KDE/threadweaver/docs/whymultithreading.md

 more important for the user's impression of application performance than other factors.
-But the responsiveness of the user interface relies mainly on the ability of the application to process events, an ability that is much limited in case the application is executing processing power expensive, lengthy operations.
+But the responsiveness of the user interface relies mainly on the ability of the application to process events, an ability that is much limited if the application is executing processing power expensive, lengthy operations.
 This leads, for example, to delayed or sluggish processing of necessary paint events.
-Even if this does not at all influence the total time necessary to perform the operation the user requested, is is annoying and not state of the art.
+Even if this does not influence the total time necessary to perform the operation the user requested, is is annoying and not state of the art.

 There are different approaches to solve this issue.
 The crudest one